-Slowly one after another every one of the big 4 dirt bikes manufacturers (besides Yamaha) dropped the 2 strokes from their lineup.
+Slowly one after another every one of the big 4 dirt bike manufacturers (besides Yamaha) dropped the 2 strokes from their lineup.

 4-Strokes were the future.

-At this time KTM wasn’t considered a major player here in the USA as they were mostly just considered an enduro dirt bike manufacture and not a motocross/supercross contender.
+At this time KTM wasn’t considered a major player here in the USA as they were mostly just considered an enduro dirt bike manufacturer and not a motocross/supercross contender.

-However, KTM did not drop their 2-strokes from there lineup up.
-In fact, all of sudden KTM decided to add electric start to their 2008 KTM300 XCW bikes.
+However, KTM did not drop their 2-strokes from their lineup up.
+In fact, all of a sudden KTM decided to add an electric start to their 2008 KTM300 XCW bikes.